bbuck/PongTutorial/README.md

 with the `git` command line tool (which can be found [here](git-scm.com)) or by downloading the most the latest marked release in `.zip` or `.tar.gz` format.

+I highly recommend using `git` to perform this action and if you're not familair with the `git` utility you can learn about it at [try.github.com](https://try.github.com).
+At the very least you may find this as a useful tool for working with other people on projects.

 ### Using Git

 Perform a `cd` into whichever folder you wish to store your Unity Project, for